-An IntelliSafe Hard Drive is the next generation IDE/ATA drive that was co-designed by Compaq and Conner, Quantum, and Seagate (leading drive manufacturers).
+An IntelliSafe Hard Drive is the next generation IDE/ATA drive and an ANSI standard that was co-designed by Compaq and Conner, Quantum, and Seagate (leading drive manufacturers).
 IntelliSafe Hard Drives contain enhanced firmware that predicts an impending drive failure.
-System software, working in conjunction with the IntelliSafe hard drive, can notify users and LAN administrators of the impending drive failure.
-When a failure is predicted, the hard drive can be backed up automatically, either locally or over the network with Windows 95.
+System software, working with the IntelliSafe hard drive, can notify users and LAN administrators of the impending drive failure.
+When a failure is predicted, the hard drive can be backed up automatically, either locally or over the network (with Windows 95 or Windows NT).